chongtzezhao/rubiker/instructions/02-setup-wifi.md

 Note: Since you cannot ssh, you will have to either copy the text through a USB or just manually type it in lol

+Alternative instructions for setting up the wifi can be found [here](https://github.com/thepoppycat/wireless-ap-raspi).

 ```
 # wget raw.githubusercontent.com/LaiYanKai/EE4308/main/rubiker.sh
 # source rubiker.sh